 SSEOA (Shining Star Educational Organization of Afghanistan)

-Interim Director: Abdul Subhan Misbah
+Director: Abdul Subhan Misbah

 Locations supported: Kabul, Badakhshan, Kunar, Nangarhar, Laghman, Kapisa

-CAI began in Pakistan, in one of the most rural and poor villages.
+CAI began in Pakistan, in one of the most remote and poor villages.
 Many of our greatest accomplishments and innovative ideas began in this country with the help of the dedicated and talented people who run our partner organizations in Pakistan.
 Without the knowledge and commitment of these partners, many of these schools and programs may not have come to fruition.

 Tajikistan is the most recent addition to the countries where we work.
 It’s the poorest of the former Soviet bloc countries.
 CAI works closely with our partner in Tajikistan to address the conditions under which students learn.
 They help identify crumbling infrastructure in need of repair and updating Soviet era learning methodologies to help the struggling country to meet its education objectives.